LambrosMgk/Online-Social-Book-store-Application/README.md

 # Online-Social-Book-store-Application
-Online Social Book store Application for the course MYY803 of UOI
+Online Social Bookstore Application for the course MYY803 of UOI CSE

+ We used "MySQL Workbench 8.0 CE" for our database management and "Eclipse" for the project developement.